David Frum: Early life and education

 At age 14, Frum was a campaign volunteer for an Ontario New Democratic Party candidate Jan Dukszta for the 1975 provincial election.
-During the hour-long bus/subway/bus ride each way to and from the campaign office in western Toronto, he read a paperback edition of Aleksandr Solzhenitsyn's The Gulag Archipelago, which his mother had given to him.
+During the hour-long commute each way to and from the campaign office in western Toronto, he read a paperback edition of Aleksandr Solzhenitsyn's The Gulag Archipelago, which his mother had given to him.
 "My campaign colleagues jeered at the book—and by the end of the campaign, any lingering interest I might have had in the political left had vanished like yesterday's smoke."

-Education

-He graduated from the University of Toronto Schools in 1978 where he was the school captain.
-At Yale University, he simultaneously earned Bachelor of Arts and Master of Arts degrees in history, graduating in 1982.
-He was in Directed Studies, a type of "Great Books" curriculum and a member of the Tory Party of the Yale Political Union.

-Frum earned his Juris Doctor (J.D.) at Harvard Law School in 1987.
+Frum was educated at Yale University, where he took the Directed Studies program, and was awarded both a bachelor of arts and a master of arts.
+He was awarded his Juris Doctor degree by Harvard University.

 Career

 Early career

-After graduating from Harvard Law School, Frum returned to Toronto as an associate editor of Saturday Night.
+After graduation from Harvard Law School, Frum returned to Toronto as an associate editor of Saturday Night.
 He was an editorial page editor of The Wall Street Journal from 1989 until 1992, and then a columnist for Forbes magazine in 1992–94.
-In 1994–2000, he worked as a senior fellow at the Manhattan Institute for Policy Research, as a contributing editor at neoconservative opinion magazine The Weekly Standard, and as a columnist for Canada's National Post.
-He worked also as a regular contributor for National Public Radio.
+In 1994–2000, he worked as a senior fellow at the Manhattan Institute for Policy Research, as a contributing editor at neoconservative opinion magazine The Weekly Standard, and as a columnist for the Canadian National Post.
+He worked as a regular contributor for National Public Radio.
 In 1996, he helped organize the "Winds of Change" in Calgary, Alberta, an early effort to unite the Reform Party of Canada and the Progressive Conservative Party of Canada.